stufus/egresscheck-framework/README.md

 There are a number of different approaches that others have implemented and that I've tried.
 However, I have had mixed results from them.

-One tool used scapy sniff packets; despite being a very elegant approach, I found that it did not seem to capture all packets and it was difficult to understand why.
+One tool used scapy to sniff packets; despite being a very elegant approach, I found that it did not seem to capture all packets.

 Another tool worked by opening up listening sockets on a large number of ports on your machine, and monitoring connections to them.
 Nothing wrong with it, but you can't do too many at once, and I wanted a solution that would sniff the packets (meaning that you may not have to drop your software firewall, nor would you need to kill any existing listeners that you have).